-With mask wearing again a daily part of life, Australians are struggling with keeping their skin healthy, but now Lisa Curry, Olympian and co-founder of health and wellness company Happy Healthy You, has revealed her five tips for glowing skin care under a mask.
+After such a long time wearing masks and using sanitisers, Australians are struggling with keeping their skin healthy, but now Lisa Curry, Olympian and co-founder of health and wellness company Happy Healthy You, has revealed her five tips for glowing skin care under a mask.

 Lisa recently launched her skin care range Happy Skin by Lisa Curry and says there are specific beauty regiments that can significantly help your skin stay healthy under masks.